Chart Color Schemes

 Bedford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bedford's housing structure, as per the latest Census, consisted of 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had 72.7% houses and 27.3% other dwellings.
-Home ownership in Bedford stood at 30.8%, similar to Perth metro's level.
+Bedford's dwelling structure, as per the latest Census, consisted of 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 72.7% houses and 27.3% other dwellings.
+Home ownership in Bedford was 30.8%, similar to Perth metro's level.
 The remaining dwellings were either mortgaged (40.3%) or rented (28.9%).
-The median monthly mortgage repayment in Bedford was $2,167, higher than Perth metro's average of $1,855.
-The median weekly rent figure in Bedford was recorded at $360, compared to Perth metro's $340.
-Nationally, Bedford's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median monthly mortgage repayment in Bedford was $2,167, higher than the Perth metro average of $1,855.
+The median weekly rent figure for Bedford was $360, compared to Perth metro's $340.
+Nationally, Bedford's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing